szbela87/welding/README.md

 # Training and evaluation

 The bash scripts for training and evaluation can be found in the script folder.
-Just copy them to the corresponding directory.
+Just copy them to the corresponding `yolovx` directory.

 Example
 -------

-Example two-phase training for YOLOv5 nano modell.
+Example two-phase training for YOLOv5 nano model.

 1. Freezing the backbone and train for 200 epochs:
 ```